No really, see, it says above that this blog post is a 21-minute read!!!

 After archiving the group boards I added a few new boards.
 In the past, I had noticed that adding new boards increased my traffic and engagement.
 This time was no different.
 All in all, it was a fantastic decision to archive all the group boards because not only that saved me time, my traffic and engagement INCREASED after I started focusing on my own boards more.

 So, here’s my advice.
 Focus on your own boards.
 Create quality Pins for your own blog posts and Pin regularly.
 I’ll be sharing some pinning strategies shortly, so stay tuned!
 As for group boards?
-Do not waste time on those.
-There’s absolutely no need for them.
+Do not waste time on those especially if you’re a side-blogger who already has limited time.

 The key here is quality content, guys!
 That’s what matters.